-If you find yourself reading about entrepreneurship pretty often, you’ve definitely heard the term bootstrapping.
+If you find yourself reading about entrepreneurship pretty often, you’ve definitely heard the term bootstrapping your business.
 Bootstrapping, which quite literally hints to pulling yourself up by the bootstraps, is a way of building a business without outside investment or large financial help.
 In other words you are, in large part, self-funded.
 And for plenty of people—especially when it comes to small, creative businesses—bootstrapping is the only option.
 Over here, I’m all about getting a little scrappy and innovative when it comes to making things work, and I’d like to bet that you are, too.

 Validate your idea